Are You Like Most Organizations?

 If you were given the option to have a white paper, an article, an infographic or some other piece of content that was meant for you and the other 10,000 people that also fit into whatever market segment you have been slotted into – or you could have something that is personalized to your specific individual need – which would you prefer?
 It’s a stupid question isn’t it?

-The next wave of content marketing will involve the delivery of individually personalized content to members of your target audience.
+The next evolutionary stage of content marketing requires the delivery of individually personalized content to members of your target audience.
 The personalization of this content will occur automatically and in most cases should happen instantly.
 This content is known as interactive or personalized content.

 In order for a website visitor to get interactive/personalized content they will need to provide you with some information about themselves so that content can be appropriately tailored to their needs.
 This information now gives us the ability to more effectively lead score, nurture, and prioritize the efforts of our sales team so that they can be more productive.
 Sounds great – right?